jbroerken/libmrhab/doc/source/Usage/Module/Module.rst

 Both the module and the event will be added to the callback thread pool if the event can be handled.
-This will then cause the module function :doc:`../../Functions/libmrhab_Directory/Module/MRH_Module/HandleEvent` to be called once the thread pool is able to perform the callback.
+This will then cause the module function :doc:`../../Functions/libmrhab_Directory/Module/MRH_Module/HandleEvent` to be called once the thread pool is asked to perform all current callbacks.

-**A Module might already be switched when the callback occurs if the callbacks before it took a long time.**

 .. code-block:: c